The Yoast SEO readability analysis: methodological choices explained

 Flesch Reading Ease

-Flesch Reading Ease measures textual difficulty of a reading passage in English (note: in languages other than English, Flesch is seriously unreliable).
+Flesch Reading Ease measures the textual difficulty of a reading passage in English (note: in languages other than English, Flesch is unreliable).
 The lower the score, the more difficult the text is.
 The Flesch readability score uses the sentence length (number of words per sentence) and the number of syllables per word in an equation to calculate the reading ease.

 Read how the Flesh Reading Ease check works here